ImperialCollegeLondon/G4s_ageing_clocks/Methods.md

 ```

 ### G4 enrichment at protein binding sites
-This is the adapted workflow of how ChIP-seq data of epigenetic regulators (e.g. TET1) was colocalised with G4s to obtain potential enrichment of G4s within protein binding sites.
+This is the adapted workflow of how ChIP-seq data of epigenetic regulators (e.g. TET1) was colocalised with G4s to determine enrichment of G4s within protein binding sites.
 This example can be adapted to the other ChIP-seq datasets (TET1/2 mouse, DNMT1, DNMT3b) to obtain the other published results.

 1. Load ChIP-seq data and bring in the correct format.
 Do some filtering to remove X, Y and mitochondrial chromosomes.
 ```